Qiskit/documentation/tutorials/README.md

 heading of the notebook.
 These headings are only included in the notebook for writers' convenience.
 If you want to change the title of a notebook, find the page on https://learning-api.quantum.ibm.com/admin and change its title there.
 Make sure to update the title in the notebook too.
+Because the title determines the URL, inform someone on the infrastructure team so they can create a redirect.

 ## Add new tutorials and deploy